JanJaapKo/DysonPureLink/readme.md

 ## Prerequisites

-Requires Domoticz version V4.10548 or later (due to password hashing).
-Follow the Domoticz guide on [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins) to enable the plugin framework.
+- Requires Domoticz version V4.10548 or later (due to password hashing).
+- Follow the Domoticz guide on [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins) to enable the plugin framework.
+- Requires a Dyson account to fetch login details for your machine from (created during registration of the machine) on [My Dyson](https://www.dyson.com/your-dyson)

 The following Python modules installed
 ```